Vauxoo/addons-vauxoo/partner_long_name/README.rst

 New partner_long_name module to discriminate partners with the same name in a preselection field.

-When you create some customer, the data of city, township (corregimiento) and phone will be concatenated to name.
+When you create some customer, the data of city, and phone will be concatenated to name.

 Features
 --------

 #.
-The field name in res.partner it's concatenated with the name, city, township (corregimiento) and phone number.
+The field name in res.partner it's concatenated with the name, city and phone number.

 E.g.:
-    * Carlos, Alcalde Diaz, ALCALDE DIAZ, (507) 2680968
+    * Carlos, Alcalde Diaz, (507) 2680968

 Requirements:
 -------------